Table of Contents

 How to set up SMS authentication?

-To start signing with a text message code, go to Account Settings and select the Security tab.
+To start signing with a text message code, click Account Settings and select Security.

 After entering the password and phone number to which the authorization codes are delivered, you will be asked to enter the first verification code sent by SMS.
 With the number verified, multifactor authentication is activated.
-From now on, you will be required to enter a verification code sent by SMS each time you sign in to the system.
+From now on, you must enter a verification code sent by SMS each time you sign in to the system.
 Well done, you just got safer! 🙂

 SMS Authenticator – secure SMS login for companies

-What’s more, we’ve also created the SMS Authenticator feature for our clients.
-With this tool, users can add a secure login solution to their systems.
-It works the same way as logging in with an SMS code to your SMSAPI account.
+Moreover, we’ve also created the SMS Authenticator feature for our clients.
+This tool allows users to add a secure login solution to their systems.
+It works like logging in with an SMS code to your SMSAPI account.

 Read more: